 – Mix cream cheese with sour cream, add sugar and vanilla sugar and beat until it is creamy; add egg yolks and mix well.

-- In a bowl mix pudding powder with sugar and a little bit of the cream, then add remaining cream and add it to the cheese and mix well.
+– In a bowl mix pudding powder with sugar and a little bit of the cream, then add remaining cream and add it to the cheese and mix well.

 - Add firm egg white and mix it carefully.

 - Fill dough into the spring form and bake it on 375 F for about 1 hour.
 Test with a toothpick.
 Place some parchment paper on top for the last 10 minutes of the baking time ion case cake looks too brown, should not get very brown, just a little bit.

 – Release from the form when cake has completely cooled off.

 It has been proven that this cake won't decrease in size as it happens often to cakes after the baking process.
 This is a proven recipe from a Facebook friend.

 In cups and not using quark – from Facebook Follower Manuela B.

 1 lb.
 Ricotta Cheese